-Not Clearly Pro or Con to the question "Should Marijuana Be a Medical Option?"
+Now Con to the question "Should Marijuana Be a Medical Option?"

 [Editor's Note: The Cleveland Clinic made a Not Clearly Pro or Con statement in a Mar.
 2, 2012 email to ProCon.org: "Marijuana use and possession is illegal in the state of Ohio.
 Cleveland Clinic does not recommend the use of illegal substances to treat health conditions."

 "The use of marijuana to treat any illness remains highly controversial.
 Some people with MS claim that smoking marijuana helps relieve spasticity and other MS-related symptoms.
 However, there is little evidence to date that marijuana really works.
 Research is ongoing to answer this important question.
 Until more is known, doctors do not recommend the use of marijuana to treat MS, as the drug is associated with serious long-term side effects such as heart attack or memory loss."
-While the excerpt seems clearly Con to marijuana use for treatment of MS symptoms, it is not considered clearly Con to our broader core question "Should marijuana be a medical option?"
+While the excerpt seems clearly Con to marijuana use for treatment of MS symptoms, it was not considered clearly Con to our broader core question "Should marijuana be a medical option?"